Since high school, Rich Raffals has been coaching people to build the competencies

 New Ventures West, CoachVille, and Thomas Leonard (founder of Coach University

 and CoachVille).
 Rich has worked with Laura Whitworth (co- founder

 of The Coaches Training Institute and author of Co-Active Coaching), to refine a next-generation leadership/coaching model called "The Bigger Game," and to co-author a book on the same.

-Among his many other teachers, Rich counts each of his past and
+Among his many other teachers, Rich counts each of his past, present &

-present clients.
-Also, Eckhart Tolle, Carolyn Myss, Carl Jung,
+future clients.
+Also: Eckhart Tolle, Carolyn Myss, Carl Jung,

 S.N.
 Goenka, Challenge Day, Tim Corcoran, Byron Katie, Gil Fronsdal, Carl Rogers,